MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-reuse-company-invoicing.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
-ms.date: 10/01/2018
+ms.date: 11/26/2018
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
+ms.sourcegitcommit: add32e82465610830b68a979e238103bfa10d438
-ms.openlocfilehash: 3e2357766d514f30e42869a4f10ede1e66a6fec1
+ms.openlocfilehash: 95213b7d5881945bb2880e6288eef1b415427ca5
 ms.contentlocale: en-nz
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 11/29/2018

 ---
 # <a name="using-the-same-office-365-account-in-included365finincludesd365finlongmdmd-and-microsoft-invoicing"></a>Using the same Office 365 Account in [!INCLUDE[d365fin](includes/d365fin_long_md.md)] and Microsoft Invoicing
 When you sign up for a trial with [!INCLUDE[d365fin](includes/d365fin_md.md)], you can move to a 30-day evaluation phase, you can start a subscription, or you can stop using [!INCLUDE[d365fin](includes/d365fin_md.md)].
-In all cases, if you log into the Office Portal, you might see a tile called **Business centre** and click it.
+In all cases, if you log into the Office Portal, you might see a tile called **Microsoft Invoicing** and click it.
 This is part of the Office 365 Business Premium subscription, so not everyone will see that tile in the Office Portal.

-If you do access the Business centre, you will see a section called **Invoicing**.
-If you access that section, you will see a message that you cannot access Microsoft Invoicing because your account is used in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+If you access Microsoft Invoicing, you will see a message that you cannot access Microsoft Invoicing because your account is used in [!INCLUDE[d365fin](includes/d365fin_md.md)].

 You see a similar message if you install the mobile app for Invoicing.